milesich/xcgp-api/docs/graphql/schema/float.md

 * [SportEventOdds](graphql/schema/sporteventodds.md): A set of sport odds for an event
 * [SportEventParticipant](graphql/schema/sporteventparticipant.md): A sport event participant
 * [Transaction](graphql/schema/transaction.md): A transaction
+* [UserAchievement](graphql/schema/userachievement.md): An achievement belonging to a user
 * [Win](graphql/schema/win.md): A win